techiediaries/techiediaries/_posts/2020/angular-9/node-chat/2020-06-05-textarea-keydown-focusin-events.md

 ## Conclusion

 In this tutorial, we’ve implemented chat read cursors that show users the position of the latest message they have read and the count of their unread messages in the room.
 You can get the source code from this [GitHub repository](https://github.com/techiediaries/chatkit-profiles-read-cursors).

+We have learned about:

+- Using Angular template variables and HTML data attributes for getting and displaying unread messages in our UI.
+- Defining and binding TypeScript methods to events in Angular templates supercharged with Ionic UI components.
+- Defining TypeScript number, boolean. and string TypeScript.
+- Defining the TypeScript `onFocus()` method which gets called when the `focusin` event of the HTML `textarea` is fired.